 Jotunheimen National Park

 Jotunheimen National Park is a hiker’s paradise!
 Known for their beautiful mountain ranges, waterfalls, lakes, and so much more, this national park is visited by over 30,000 people a year.
 If you’re the kind of couple who loves climbing mountains, going fishing, and testing your limits, this is the park for you.

-Stetind, also known as Norway’s national mountain, is a unique mountain that you’ve probably seen in pictures.
+Stetind, also known as Norway’s national mountain, is a unique looking peak that you’ve probably seen in pictures before.
 The landscape around the mountain is beautiful, and it’s a great place to elope if you’re an avid climber, as this is one of the most climbed mountains in Norway!

 Jostedalsbreen National Park

 Jostedalsbreen National Park is a beautiful park that happens to have the largest glacier on the European mainland.
-This is another national park known for its incredible hikes.
-There are also numerous environments around the park, making it an incredible place for your Norway elopement.
+This is park is also known for its incredible hikes and glacier-led tours.
+There are also numerous different environments around the park, making it an incredible place for your Norway elopement.

-Best Time of Year for Your Norway Elopement
+Best Time of Year to Elope in Norway

 Summer (June – August)